General inquires: please reach out to [email protected]

 Support and resource generation for victims and survivors of human rights violations as well as for the work of human rights defenders in the Philippines.

 Support the work of our volunteers!
-Donations are most welcome at:
+Donations are most welcome via Paypal at [email protected], or via bank transfer at: